 Daughter Josephine Mayle (1922-2014) was born on April 8, 1922.
-She married Ellwood Kennedy (1921-1979) and they initially resided in Webster, Taylor County.
-They had one known daughter, Sharon Gray.
-The Kennedys resided in Detroit in 1960.
+When she was 17 years of age, on Dec.
+14, 1939, she was united in marriage with 18-year-old Elwood Stanley Kennedy (July 7, 1921-1979), son of Henry Edward "Ed" and Bessie Isabel (Decost) Kennedy and stepson of Haymond Mayle of the family of Lewis and Martha Ellen (Mayle) Mayle.
+The Kennedys initially resided in Webster, Taylor County and bore one known daughter, Sharon Gray.
+The Kennedys relocated to Michigan and were in Detroit in 1960.
 Sadly, Elwood passed away in Sept.
 26, 1979, at the age of 58.
 Josephine outlived her husband by a remarkable 35 years.
 During that time, she made her home in Taylor near Detroit, Wayne County, MI and endured the death of her daughter Sharon Gray in August 2000.
-Her sister Arlene "Sis" Mayle and granddaughters, Debra Miller and Josh Pridemore, were nearby in Michigan.
+Her sister Arlene "Sis" Mayle and granddaughters, Debra Miller and Josh Pridemore, resided nearby in Michigan.
 At the age of 92, Josephine died at home in Taylor on Sept.
 6, 2014.
 Her remains were returned to West Virginia for interment in the Pritchard Cemetery.
 Rev. Winfield Mayle officiated at her funeral.

 Son Carrol Boaz "Jimmy" Mayle (1925-1999) was born on May 12, 1925 in Philippi.
 During World War II, on Sept.
 29, 1943, he enlisted in the U.S. Army and served as a private.
 He received a wound and was awarded the Purple Heart.
 He made his home in Canton, Stark County, OH, where he labored as a janitor.
 He died in Louisville, Stark County, OH on Jan.
 30, 1999, at the age of 73.
 Burial was in Mount View Cemetery in Clemtown, Barbour County.

 Son Dallas Leo Mayle (1928 -1942) was born in 1928.
+He attended grade school at Mt.
+Airy.
 In 1941, he was stricken at age 14 with appendicitis.
 He underwent surgery in December 1941, just a week after our nation was plunged into World War II after the Japanese bombing of Pearl Harbor.
 After complications set in, he remained critically ill, and was treated at Davis Memorial Hospital in Elkins, Randolph County, WV.
 Tragically, he did not recover, and died on Feb.
 23, 1942.
 Burial was in Mt.
 View Cemetery.

 Daughter Arlene "Sis" Mayle (1932- ? ) was born on Sept.
 13, 1932.
 She married Lincoln Mayle ( ? - ? ).
 They lived in Detroit and in Warren, MI.